 Deirdre has taught for the over forty years in Montessori environments in Australia, Ireland and California.
 She holds pre-primary and primary Montessori diplomas and a B.Ed.
 (Primary) from UNE, a Masters in Education (Special Ed.) from University of Sydney and has completed a Grad.
 Dip.
 Psychology from UNE in 2016.
 Deirdre has three adult children and seven grandchildren.
 She has presented both nationally and internationally at numerous conferences, consults as a parent coach to Montessori schools both in Australia and overseas through her company Small Steps.
 Deirdre also works for NESA NSW registering Home Schooling students.

-Carol is a Tutor for MWEI (Aust.), has been employed as a Montessori Directress for many years and holds three Montessori Diploma qualifications – for the age groups 3-6, 6-9 and 9-12 years.
+Carol has been employed as a Montessori Directress for many years and holds three Montessori Diploma qualifications – for the age groups 3-6, 6-9 and 9-12 years.
 She has conducted workshops in Brisbane, Perth, Bali and Bhutan.
 She is also an experienced Speaker at Toastmasters.
 Her experience and expertise are held in high regard.

 Sheryl (Dip Teach (Early Childhood), Dip Ed(Montessori Education)), began her teaching career in 1976 as a Pre-Primary teacher in mainstream education.
 Her involvement in Montessori education began in 1981.
 Since then she has been involved in Montessori at many levels including Playgroup Coordinator, Assistant 3-6 and 6-9, Director 3-6, Director 6-9, LOTE teacher 6-12, Council Member, Co-Principal, Principal, Conference Organiser and more recently as a mentor for teachers working in Montessori schools.

 Rachael is National Director at the Montessori Institute and has been involved in education at many different levels, including teaching in a Montessori School, tutoring and lecturing at University and teaching women in prison.
-Rachael taught in a 3-6yrs Montessori school in New Zealand and is currently a relief teacher and assisting in both 3-6 and 6-9 cycles.
-Rachael holds degrees in Business Studies and in Law, two Graduate Diplomas in Montessori Education and a Cert IV in Training and Enterprise.
+Rachael taught in a 3-6yrs Montessori school in New Zealand and is currently a relief teacher in 3-6, 6-9 and 9-12 cycles.
+Rachael holds degrees in Business Studies and in Law, two Graduate Diplomas in Montessori Education, a Cert IV in Training and Enterprise and is currently undertaking a Masters of Education (Research).

 Naomi is a Montessori Institute 0-3 and 3-6yrs Lecturer, Examiner and Tutor.
 Naomi has a Graduate Diploma of Education from Murdoch University and a Bachelor of Social Science in Children Studies from Edith Cowan University.
 She has an AMI Diploma in Montessori 0-3yrs and a Montessori Institute Diploma for Montessori 3-6yrs.
 She has worked with children for more than twenty years in varying contexts including Special Needs, Child Care and Schools.
 She is presently an owner and manager of Montessori Gardens Early Learning Centre in WA, is a consultant to 0-3yrs Montessori groups, speaker at conferences and parent education events.
 Naomi has two children who have both attended a Montessori School.